 If you haven’t heard of ‘Bibimbap’ before, it is a Korean dish that is akin to a stir-fried rice with loads of veggie and protein toppings – While I’m not going to pretend that this is the most authentic take on the recipe, here is my take on a delicious vegetarian bibimbap that I’ve become obsessed with recently.
 You really can pack everything you need into a single bowl dish.
 Plus, it’s great for meal prep!

-This vegetarian bibimbap is super versatile too!
+This rainbow bibimbap is super versatile too!

 While I’ve obviously made suggestions for my favourite veggies to include into the dish, feel free to add your own favourite veggies and any additional protein such as tofu, etc.